deadlydog/deadlydog.github.io/_posts/2013-11-21-get-autohotkey-to-interact-with-admin-windows-without-running-ahk-script-as-admin.md

   - Windows
 ---

-> Update: I've found another solution that I prefer over this one.
+> March 2023 Update: I've found another solution that I prefer over this one.
 See [this post](/Prevent-admin-apps-from-blocking-AutoHotkey-by-using-UI-access/) for details.

 A while back I posted about [AutoHotkey not being able to interact with Windows 8 windows and other applications that were Ran As Admin](https://blog.danskingdom.com/autohotkey-cannot-interact-with-windows-8-windowsor-can-it/).
 My solution was to run your [AutoHotkey](http://www.autohotkey.com/) (AHK) script as admin as well, and I also showed how to have your AHK script start automatically with Windows, but not as an admin.
 Afterwards I followed that up with a post about how to [get your AHK script to run as admin on startup](https://blog.danskingdom.com/get-autohotkey-script-to-run-as-admin-at-startup/), so life was much better, but still not perfect.